Vacation Bible School

 The youth group of All Saints’ – Duncan (including myself) began a relationship with Whirlwind Mission in the summer of 1995 to establish a Vacation Bible School (for toddlers in diapers to 8th graders) at the mission.
 It has grown and changed over the years since, but the basic offering has remained the same.
 The best I can succinctly describe it is part St Crispin’s summer camp and part cross-cultural exchange with the Holy Spirit infused throughout it all.

-This summer (June 8-11) members of the Saint Andrew's community have the opportunity to partner with all Saints' - Duncan, Saint Paul's - Clinton (go southwest convocation!), and Saint John's - Norman.
+This summer (May 31-June 3) members of the Saint Andrew's community have the opportunity to partner with Whirlwind Mission of the Holy Family - Watonga and Saint Paul's - Clinton (go southwest convocation!).
 I can't wait for the opportunity to share this experience with youth and adults alike here at St. Andrew's.

 In hopeful anticipation,